-Made by Pontotoc Ridge Homemade Preserves from the bloom of the ever-present Kudzu Plant…brought here as an ill-fated soil erosion control effort.
-The folks in Pontotoc have found a use for this plant…the bloom makes a fine base for a preserve!
+Homemade Preserves from the bloom of the ever-present Kudzu Plant…brought here as an ill-fated soil erosion control effort.
+The bloom makes a fine base for a preserve!
 Eat it…don’t plant it – comes in 8 oz. jars.
-Price: $6.00
+Price: $8.50

 Mississippi Ceramic Latte Mug (14oz) $12.00

 Cotton Railroad Through Mississippi: The Mississippi Central and the Illinois Central

 This new book by Milton Winter, “Cotton Railroad Through Mississippi: The Mississippi Central and the Illinois Central”, is the first full-scale, authoritative history of a key link in America’s transportation network from the years just before the Civil War until the 21st century.
 Price 15.00.